-(a) Plan, fund and integrate the local health system within its geographic area

-The LHIN allows for local communities and health care providers within the geographical area to work together to identify local priorities, plan health services and deliver them in a more coordinated fashion.
-The LHIN enters into service accountability agreements with health service providers.

-The LHIN has also entered into an accountability agreement with the Ministry of Health ("MOH"), which provides the framework for LHIN accountabilities and activities.

-All funding payments to LHIN managed Health Service Providers are flowed through the LHIN's financial statements.
-Funding payments authorized by the LHIN to Health Service Providers, are recorded in the LHIN's Financial Statements as revenue from the MOH and as transfer payment expenses to Health Service Providers.

-(b) The delivery of home and community care services within its geographic area.

-These services include health and related social services, medical supplies and equipment for the care of persons in home and community settings and to provide goods and services to assist caregivers in the provision of care for such persons, to manage the placement of persons into long-term care homes, supportive housing programs, chronic care and rehabilitation beds in hospitals, and to provide information to the public about, and make referrals to, health and social services.
+- (a) Plan, fund and integrate the local health system within its geographic area.
+The LHIN spans carefully defined geographical areas and allows for local communities and health care providers within the geographical area to work together to identify local priorities, plan health services and deliver them in a more coordinated fashion.
+The LHIN covers the Municipalities of Essex, Lambton and Chatham-Kent.
+The LHIN enters into service accountability agreements with Health Service Providers ("HSPs"). - The LHIN has also entered into an accountability agreement with the Ministry of Health ("MOH"), which provides the framework for LHIN accountabilities and activities. - All funding payments to LHIN managed HSPs are flowed through the LHIN's financial statements.
+Funding payments authorized by the LHIN to HSPs, are recorded in the LHIN's Financial Statements as revenue from the MOH and as transfer payment expenses to HSPs. - (b) Provide health and related social services, medical supplies and equipment for the care of persons in home and community settings and to provide goods and services to assist caregivers in the provision of care for such persons.
+The LHIN manages the placement of persons into long-term care homes, supportive housing programs, chronic care and rehabilitation beds in hospitals.
+The LHIN provides information to the public about, and make referrals to, health and social services.